 Sexual Harassment – Frequently Asked Questions

-Lawyers in New York who focus their practice on sexual harassment in the workplace, like the ones at Leeds Brown Law, P.C., see more and more cases each year.
+Lawyers in New York who focus their practice on sexual harassment in the workplace, see more and more cases each year.
 The Equal Employment Opportunity Commission (EEOC) the agency that oversees the enforcement of federal job discrimination laws, in 2015 received over 25,000 charges of sex discrimination/sexual harassment.
 Title VII of the Civil Rights Act of 1964 (Title VII) prohibits sexual harassment as it is considered a form of discrimination based on sex, but it remains a persistent problem in the workplace.

 What is sexual harassment?
 Sex harassment occurs when someone makes unwanted or unwelcome sexual advances or requests favors that are sexual in nature.
 There also may be verbal or physical harassment that is sexual in its nature.
 There are essentially two types of sexual harassment that can give rise to a claim; “quid pro quo” sex harassment occurs when a person in power such as a supervisor or manager ties the performance of a sexual act to the threat or promise of something employment related.
 For instance, your boss tells you she will fire you if you do not have sex with her.

 The other type is called “hostile work environment” sexual harassment.
 A hostile work environment exists when someone in your workplace makes unwanted sexual comments, jokes or innuendo or behaves in such a way as to make you feel unsafe or uncomfortable.
 The behavior must be so pervasive that it creates an environment that is hostile.